 CHAPTER 2: Risk Management Process

-This chapter introduces students to (1) Understand the resources of the risk as well as subject who is suffered from risk; on that basis, identify risks, evaluate and analyze threats are loss risks posed by (2) understand the content of risk measurement and assessment, understand and apply the methods of measurement and risk assessment: the statistical probability methods, approaches and methods of experts (3) be aware of the relationship between risk control and other functions of risk management and risk control principles and tools, risk control techniques (4) Understand sponsorship forms, tools and technical sponsor of the State role in reducing the risk for enterprises.
+This chapter helps students (1) Understand the resources of the risk as well as subject who is suffered from risk; on that basis, identify risks, evaluate and analyze threats which are loss risks posed by; (2) understand the content of risk measurement and assessment, understand and apply the methods of measurement and risk assessment: the statistical probability methods, approaches and methods of experts; (3) be aware of the relationship between risk control and other functions of risk management and risk control principles and tools, risk control techniques; (4) Understand sponsorship forms, tools and technical sponsor of the State role in reducing the risk for enterprises.

-Texts and readings for the chapter:
+References for the chapter:

 Phan Kim Chien (2010), Lecture of “Risk and crisis Management”, Faculty of Management Science, Chapter 2.